IEEE-PELS/.github/profile/README.md

 Our mission:
  * Create a unified platform for sharing data, models, and tools in power electronics
- * Cultivate open-source culture in power electronics research and education
+ * Promote open-source culture in power electronics research and education
  * Train the next generation power electronics + AI + software engineers

 This repository lists publications and software in the field of power electronics